Dáithí Ó Conaill

 Dáithí Ó Conaill (English: David O'Connell; May 1938 – 1 January 1991) was an Irish republican, a member of the IRA Army Council of the Provisional IRA, and vice-president of Sinn Féin and Republican Sinn Féin.
 He was also the first chief of staff of the Continuity IRA, from its founding in 1986 until his death in 1991.
-He is credited with introducing the car bomb to Northern Ireland.
+He is recognised as introducing the car bomb to Northern Ireland.